ptariche/family-tree-generator/README.md

 ### Google Spreadsheet
  - Copy/Duplicate the Spreadsheet at https://docs.google.com/spreadsheets/d/19q_eE2wclqLL8039WozLz-LquhcOPMGyy1hCdHUHr64/edit?usp=sharing
  - Modify the spreadsheet to your/a family/ancestors
- - Download a copy of the file
+ - Download a copy of the file as CSV

 ### How to Run
  - npm install